podegard89/personal-portfolio/src/content/nav-items/work-history.md

 ---
 href: /work-history/
+titleLines: ——— Work History ———
 title: Work History
-body: See my technical work history.
+body: See a timeline of my technical and non-technical work history.
 ---

+See a timeline of my technical work history.